CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_TN_Recent_Analysis.md

 But as we reduced the dimensionality of the smoothers, we got increasingly low predictive ability, and signs that the dimensionality of the smoother was too low.
-The effect is that it is unclear whether to retail the smoother or
+The effect is that it is unclear whether or not to retain the smoother.

 Note that differences between years are substantial.
 Year 2016 was especially distinct.
 Weather in 2016 was unusual in many ways.